Leyla Gencer

-Ayşe Leyla Gencer ([lejˈla ɟenˈdʒeɾ], née Çeyrekgil; 10 October 1928 – 10 May 2008) was a Turkish operatic soprano.
+Leyla Gencer ([lejˈla ɟenˈdʒeɾ], née Çeyrekgil; 10 October 1928 – 10 May 2008) also known as La Diva Turca was a Turkish operatic soprano.

 Gencer was a notable bel canto soprano who spent most of her career in Italy, from the early 1950s through the mid-1980s, and had a repertoire encompassing more than seventy roles.
 She made very few commercial recordings; however, numerous bootleg recordings of her performances exist.
 She was particularly associated with the heroines of Donizetti.

 Early life

 Leyla Gencer was born in Polonezköy (near Istanbul) to a Turkish father and a Polish mother.
 Her father, Hasanzade İbrahim Bey (who took the surname Çeyrekgil under the Surname Law of 1934), was a wealthy businessman, whose family was from the city of Safranbolu.
 Her mother, Lexanda Angela Minakovska, was from a Roman Catholic family of the Lithuanian aristocracy (she later converted to Islam and chose the name Atiye after her husband's death.)
-Gencer's father died when she was very young.
+Gencer's father died when she was very young during a flash flood.
 She grew up in the Çubuklu neighbourhood of Istanbul, on the Anatolian side of the Bosphorus strait.
 In 1946, she married İbrahim Gencer, a banker related to the influential İpekçi family.